Timings and parallelization

 As usual with MPI printing will be garbled.
 You can use

-While standard procedures (such as the SCF or band structure calculations) fully support MPI, not all routines of DFTK are compatible with MPI yet and will throw an error when being called in an MPI-parallel run.
+While most standard procedures are now supported in combination with MPI, some functionality is still missing and may error out when being called in an MPI-parallel run.
 In most cases there is no intrinsic limitation it just has not yet been implemented.
 If you require MPI in one of our routines, where this is not yet supported, feel free to open an issue on github or otherwise get in touch.

 Thread-based parallelism